Esmaël Gonçalves: St Mirren (loan)

 On 22 January 2013, Gonçalves signed on loan with Scottish Premier League club St Mirren until the end of the 2012–13 season.
 The day after signing, he was quoted in the local newspaper Paisley Daily Express that he could be "the next Drogba".

 Gonçalves scored his first goal for the club on his debut in the Scottish League Cup semi-final in a 3–2 win over Celtic at Hampden Park, with his being the club's first goal against the Glasgow side since March 2010.
 Three days later, he made his first Scottish Premier League appearance against Inverness Caledonian Thistle, nutmegging the goalkeeper in a 2–1 victory.
 In his first Scottish Cup appearance against St Johnstone, Gonçalves scored both goals of a 2–0 victory.
 He scored another goal against Celtic at St Mirren Park in a 2–1 loss in the sixth round of the Scottish Cup.

 On 17 March 2013, Gonçalves played in the Scottish League Cup final against Hearts where he scored the equalising goal and provided an assist for Conor Newton's third in a 3–2 victory Buddies' first League Cup and their first major trophy since 1987.
 Shortly after scoring, he lifted his jersey, which had the inscription "Forca Fábio Faria" ("Come on Fábio Faria"), dedicating a goal to a player whose career ended after a heart condition.
 Gonçalves was then booked by the referee.

 In a 1–1 draw against Celtic on 31 March, Gonçalves caused controversy when he dived to win the penalty after being fouled by Emilio Izaguirre, with television pictures proving that there was no contact.
 After the match, he was given a two-match ban by the SFA, after a complaint was issued for that dive, which he accepted.
 He told BBC Scotland that he would be happy to make a return to St. Mirren in the future.
 The club was willing to make his transfer permanent, but Rio Ave announced that this would not be the case, and said that such a deal would cost £400,000.

 APOEL (loan)

 On 3 July 2013, Gonçalves completed a season-long loan move to Cypriot side APOEL.

 He scored on his debut against NK Maribor at GSP Stadium on 31 July, opening the scoring in a 1–1 first leg draw for the third qualifying round of the 2013–14 UEFA Champions League.
 On 24 October, he scored the equaliser against Bordeaux in APOEL's 2–1 defeat at Stade Chaban-Delmas for the third matchday of the UEFA Europa League group stage.
 He scored his first league goals in APOEL's 5–0 home victory against AEK Kouklia on 2 December, in a match which Gonçalves managed to score a hat-trick.
 On 31 December, APOEL terminated his contract by mutual consent.

 On 14 January 2014, Veria signed Gonçalves on a one-year loan deal.
-He scored his first Superleague goal in a defeat to PAOK.
+He scored his first Super League goal in a defeat to PAOK.